 How to optimize the First Input Delay (FID)?

-A few days ago I showed you what the First Input Delay (FID) is another Google metric that is part of the Core Web Vitals to evaluate and position your website in Google searches.
-How to optimize the First Input Delay (FID)?
+(FID) is another Google metric that is part of the Core Web Vitals to

 The FID metric evaluates the processing time of the events that the user executes on the website.
 Once the user clicks a link or button, FID begins to evaluate the response time to that interaction.
 Let's review how you can evaluate and optimize the FID on your website.